Stenella

 Stenella is a genus of marine mammals in Delphinidae, the family informally known as the oceanic dolphins.

 Species

 Currently, five species are recognised in this genus:

+S. rayi was a species of this genus found in North Carolina, in the early Pliocene.

 The common name for species in this genus is the "spotted dolphins" or the "bridled dolphins".
 They are found in temperate and tropical seas all around the world.
 Individuals of several species begin their lives spotless and become steadily more covered in darker spots as they get older.